2026 Board Nominations

 Help Shape the Future of Theological Education

-The Association of Theological Schools (ATS) is now accepting nominations for leadership roles that guide and support theological education across North America.
-This includes positions on the ATS Board of Directors (BOD), the Board of Commissioners of the ATS Commission on Accrediting (BOC), and several key committees.
+The Association of Theological Schools (ATS) is now accepting recommendations for leadership roles that guide and support theological education across North America.
+This includes positions on the ATS Board of Directors (BOD), the Board of Commissioners of the ATS Commission on Accrediting (BOC), and key committees.

-Nominations made by presidents and academic deans from across our membership help ensure that ATS reflects the diversity, wisdom, and commitment of its member schools.
+Recommendations made by presidents, academic deans, and cabinet-level administrators from across our membership help ensure that ATS reflects the diversity, wisdom, and commitment of its member schools.

 What Are the ATS Boards and Committees?